HackMelbourne/Decoded-3/w4-participant-workbook.md

   pass
 ```

-- Let's define our first event listener - when a user messages `;;random`
+- Let's define our first event listener - when a user messages `;;new`

   - `*args` takes in an arbitrary amount of parameters as a list
   - By accessing how many parameters were extracted from a user's command invocation (i.e. `len(args)`), we can differentiate which variation of the command they were using